quentinglorieux/QFLlab/_pages/publications.md

 ---
 title: "Glorieux Lab - Publications"
-layout: gridlaypub
+layout: publications
 excerpt: "Glorieux Lab -- Publications."
 sitemap: false
 permalink: /publications/
 ---

 # Publications

-## Group highlights

 **At the end of this page, you can find the [full list of publications](#full-list-of-publications).
 All papers are available on Open Access on [arXiv](https://arxiv.org/a/glorieux_q_1.html).**

+## Group highlights

 {% assign number_printed = 0 %}
 {% for publi in site.data.pub_highlights %}